jakobgabriel/blog-resume-jakob-gabriel/README.md

 # Blog / Resume Jakob Gabriel

-## Blog

-This section is currently under construction.

-Please feel free to contact me if there is any question.

 ## Resume / CV

 The resume section shows my personal resume in german and english.